dalesgit/logseq/pages/SD session Oct 31.md

 	- [[shame-as-resistance-notes]]
 - ## Conversation notes
 	- Looking at the shame in ourselves, looking at the false self.
+	- Carol: *The road back to you* book recommendation.
 - ## n.b. the Contemplative summit
 	- [[1729776317-spirituality-summit]]
 	- [[1729858425-contemplative-summit-schedule]]